-Claiming Punitive Damages for Bicycle Accidents in Florida
+Claiming Punitive Damages for Florida Bicycle Accidents

 Unlike special and general damages, the court assigns punitive damages with the intent to punish the defendant for their behavior and deter future behavior instead, which is different than compensating the injured individual for specific losses.